MCFpy/mcf/docs/source/index.rst

 An alternative to the third step, installing the **mcf** package, is to use `this <https://docs.anaconda.com/free/navigator/getting-started/#managing-packages>`__ guide.
 It is recommended to prioritize ``conda install`` for package installations before using ``pip install``.

-**Note** that if you plan to use Spyder as your IDE on a Windows machine, make sure to execute ``conda install spyder`` before proceeding with ``pip install mcf``.
+**Note (1), if you plan to use Spyder as your IDE on a Windows machine, make sure to execute ``conda install spyder`` before proceeding with ``pip install mcf``.
 This reduces the risk of errors during installation.

 .. _usage-example: